 Tulsa Riverside Airport (RVS)

 Tulsa Riverside Airport (RVS) is located just southwest of Tulsa, Oklahoma.
 The larger Tulsa International Airport is located 10 miles northeast of the field on the opposite side of the city.
 This makes Riverside an attractive alternative for business and general aviation itinerant aircraft.
 It is also home to no less than six active flight schools and numerous hangered private aircraft.
 The mix of experience levels and aircraft performance make Riverside a challenging airport for both pilots and controllers.
-View a printable document of the RVS information found on this Web page.
+View a printable Pilot Handbook of the RVS information found on this Web page.

 Know Before You Go